 While packing for a beach holiday, we seldom forget to pack our sneakers, but Cancun is different.

-This beach holiday also offers you an opportunity to explore the Mayan ruins, for which the best footwear is a sneaker.
+This beach holiday also allows you to explore the Mayan ruins, for which the best footwear is a sneaker.

-Cancun also offers you great nightlife after spending your day at the beach – and for that also, you need real comfortable sneakers.
+Cancun also offers great nightlife after spending your day at the beach; you need comfortable sneakers to enjoy the nightlife.

-Of course, you can replace your sneakers with your party shoes, but then what will you wear for a visit to the Mayan ruins?
+Of course, you can replace your sneakers with your party shoes, but what will you wear to visit the Mayan ruins?

 12. Coverups – pareos or sarongs